Fourth Circuit Finds Medical Malpractice Certification Required for Failure to Supervise Claim Against Hospital

 The Fourth Circuit Court of Appeals affirmed a lower court’s order dismissing a woman’s lawsuit against the United States for injuries sustained by her father in a North Carolina Veterans’ Affairs (VA) Hospital.
 The court’s opinion in Littlepaige v.
 United States held that the plaintiff did not follow the required administrative procedures for obtaining state medical malpractice certification before filing suit.
 It rejected the plaintiffs’ arguments that her claims involved ordinary negligence, not medical malpractice.
 Maryland also requires claimants to obtain certification from the state before filing a medical malpractice lawsuit.

 According to the court’s opinion, the plaintiff’s father, a Korean War veteran, was admitted to a VA hospital in Durham, North Carolina in September 2007, suffering from dementia.
 He was reportedly placed on a “falls precaution,” meaning that he required particular attention from hospital staff to prevent injuries from falling.
-He fell out of his bed on September 21, but after an examination, hospital staff concluded the he was not injured.
+He fell out of his bed on September 21, but after an examination, hospital staff concluded that he was not injured.
 The next day, he fell again, and was not able to stand.
 Several days later, x-rays performed for an unrelated condition revealed a fractured hip that required corrective surgery.

 The U.S. moved to dismiss the lawsuit, arguing that her claims sounded in medical malpractice and therefore required an expert’s certification that the defendant breached a standard of care.
 The plaintiff responded by claiming, first, that the certification requirement did not apply because her claims sounded in ordinary negligence, not medical malpractice.
 She alternatively argued that her claims fell within an exception under state law for claims arising under the res ipsa loquitur doctrine.
 The district court rejected both arguments and dismissed the case.